-Outside Audit & Supervisory Board Members, in accordance with the provisions of Paragraph 1 of Article 427 of the Company Law, which limit these executives' liabilities (as specified in Paragraph 1 of Article 423 of the Company Law) for damages.
-The upper limit of liability for damages in the agreements is the amount as specified in the Law.
+The Company has entered into agreements with Outside Directors and Outside Audit & Supervisory Board Members, in accordance with the provisions of Paragraph 1 of Article 427 of the Companies Act, which limit these executives' liabilities (as specified in Paragraph 1 of Article 423 of the Companies Act) for damages.
+The upper limit of liability for damages in the agreements is the amount as specified by laws and regulations.